Bharat549sa/vp_game/src/app.js.md

 3.
 We've added a handleSliderChange function that updates the slider value and regenerates the doppelganger images when the slider is moved.
 4.
 In the JSX, we've added a new section that displays the slider and the doppelganger images.
-This section only